fardoss/public_assets/docs_md/generate-nfts/index.md

 #### Adding your assets

-Please note, You must [organize your assets ](https://fardoss.com/docs/setting-up) before you can use them.
-After you have organized them, click "Upload" on the left side nav.
+Please note, You must [organize your assets ](https://fardoss.com/docs/setting-up) before you can upload them.

 FYI, we do not upload your assets to any online cloud storage.
-To offer the best privacy, all generations are kept locally unless you want to Upload to Pinata.
+To offer the best privacy, all generations are kept locally unless you want to [Upload to Pinata](https://www.fardoss.com/docs/generate-nfts/uploading-to-pinata).

 #### Collection Details